 The development of story-tellers for the future of the American Theater may be one of the most valuable educational programs that the ETC can offer the Santa Barbara community.
-The Young Playwrights Festival is a 5-month-long program that gives young writers a safe and nurturing forum from which to create a 10-minute play which is subsequently produced and staged with professional directors and actors for public audiences.
+The Young Playwrights Festival is a 4-month-long program that gives young writers a safe and nurturing forum from which to create a 10-minute play that is subsequently produced and staged with professional directors and actors for public audiences.
 There is no cost to apply or participate.

 The Young Playwrights Festival will return in our 2024-25 Season!

 ETC is seeking union and non-union actors of all ages and types for is 10-minute Young Playwrights Festival.

 HOW TO AUDITION To audition, please submit a video with 1 or 2 short monologues not more than 3-minutes in total length.
 Be sure to slate your name and contact information in your video introduction.
 You will also be asked to submit a headshot and resume.

 File names should be your first and last name. i.e. BrianMcDonald.mov or BrianMcDonald.pdf

 Acceptable video file types .mov or .mp4 Acceptable document file types: .doc, .jpeg, .jpg, .pdf

 DEADLINE Submission must be received be Monday, April 24 at 11:59 p.m. to qualify.

 The first two rehearsals will take place online via Zoom between May 8-19.
 There will be one final rehearsal on stage at The New Vic on Saturday, May 20 between 9am and 12noon.
 The readings will happen that same afternoon at 2pm.
 Actors will not be expected to memorize the material.